n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.4.md

 In this step of the workflow you will learn how to select and set data before transferring it to Airtable using the *Set* node.

-The next step in Nathan’s workflow is to insert the *employeeName* and *orderId* of all *processing* orders into Airtable.
+The next step in Nathan's workflow is to insert the *employeeName* and *orderId* of all *processing* orders into Airtable.

 For this, you need to use the [**Set node**](/integrations/core-nodes/n8n-nodes-base.set/), which allows you to select and set the data you want to be transferred from one app/service to another.